-If you received public assistance, you may claim that your wages are “exempt” from garnishment by promptly returning to the creditor the “Garnishment Exemption Notice and Notice of Intent to Garnish Earnings,” which is a form the creditor must send to you at least 10 days before serving a Garnishment Summons on your employer.
-To claim that funds in your bank account are “exempt,” you should sign and return within 14 days to the bank (and the creditor’s attorney) the “Exemption Notice,” which is a form the bank sends to you when they receive a Garnishment Summons from the creditor to freeze money in your account.
+If you received public assistance, you may claim that your wages are “exempt” from garnishment by promptly returning to the creditor the “Garnishment Exemption Notice and Notice of Intent to Garnish Earnings,” which is a form the creditor must send to you at least 10 days before serving a garnishment summons on your employer.
+To claim that funds in your bank account are “exempt,” you should sign and return within 14 days to the bank (and the creditor’s attorney) the “Exemption Form,” which is a form the bank sends to you when they receive a garnishment summons from the creditor to freeze money in your account.

 Length and Amount of Garnishment

-If you don't claim any exemptions, creditors can take part of your paycheck for the next 70 days.
-Excluding child support, you get to keep either 75 percent of your net wages or 40 times the federal minimum wage, whichever is greater.
+If you don’t claim any exemptions, creditors can take part of your paycheck for the next 70 days.
+Unless the garnishment is for child support, you get to keep either 75 percent of your net wages or 40 times the federal minimum wage, whichever is greater.

 How can I report a violation of law?